How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Empirical Evaluation

-\paragraph{Datasets \& Evaluation Setup} We consider two standard datasets with strong homophily, Cora~\citep{cora_dataset} and Citeseer~\citep{citeseer_dataset}, complemented with one weakly and one strongly heterophilous graph, introduced by \citet{lim2021new}: FB100~\citep{FB100Source} and Snap Patents~\citep{SnapSource1, snapnets}.
-We report summary statistics in Table~\ref{table:dataset-stats}, and provide more details in App.~\ref{appendix-experiment-datasets}.
-For computational tractability, we subsample the Snap Patents data via snowball sampling~\citep{Leo1961Snowball}, where we keep 20\% of the neighbors for each traversed node (see App.~\ref{appendix-experiment-datasets} for details).
-We follow the evaluation procedure of \cite{zugner2018adversarial} and \cite{jin2020graph}, where we split the nodes of each dataset into training (10\%), validation (10\%) and test (80\%) data, and determine the model parameters using the training and validation splits.
+\paragraph{Datasets \& Evaluation Setup} We consider {three widely-used citation networks~\citep{citeseer_dataset,namata2012query}} with strong homophily---Cora~\citep{cora_dataset}, {Pubmed, and} Citeseer---along with one weakly and one strongly heterophilous graph, introduced by \citet{lim2021new}: FB100~\citep{FB100Source} and Snap Patents~\citep{SnapSource1, snapnets}.
+We report summary statistics in Table~\ref{table:dataset-stats}, and provide more details on our \repo.
+For computational tractability, we subsample the Snap Patents data via snowball sampling~\citep{Leo1961Snowball}, where we keep 20\% of the neighbors for each traversed node; we give detailed algorithm on our \repo. {The sizes of the datasets that we used in our experiments are similar to those in previous works on GNN robustness~\cite{geisler2020reliable, jin2020graph}.} We follow the evaluation procedure of \cite{zugner2018adversarial, jin2020graph} to split the nodes of each dataset into training (10\%), validation (10\%) and test (80\%) data, and determine the model parameters on training and validation splits.
 We report the average performance and standard deviation on the 3 sets of generated perturbations.
 For targeted attacks with \nettack, we report the classification accuracy on the target nodes; for untargeted attacks with Metattack, we report it over the whole test data.